 12. Stylish Room Dividers

-Room dividers can transform your small apartment.
-They create separate areas without permanent walls.
+Room dividers create separate areas without permanent walls.
 You can use them to make a bedroom in your studio or a home office in your living room.

 For extra storage, pick a divider with shelves.
 It’ll hold your books and decor while splitting up the room.
 Accent dividers with interesting patterns or textures can also make a statement.